gtbjj/gtbjj.github.io/tabs/about.md

   <strong>(noun)</strong> | <i>A state of being</i>
 </p>

 > The transient state oscillating between serenity and chaos amid fulfillment of both creative and destructive energies ultimately coalescing in the pursuit and challenging of human nature.
 Embrace that violence is always an option and savor life's tranquil moments.
-Be relentless in the pursuit of what sets your soul on fire.  <i>Amor fati.
+Be relentless in the pursuit of what sets your soul on fire.  <i>Amor fati.</i>

 <!--
 ---